Hawy08/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ***ASCII Alphabet Printer***
 This Python program prints the ASCII alphabet in lowercase, without a newline after each character except q and q.

+***Decimal and Hexadecimal Number Printer***
+This Python program prints all numbers from 0 to 98 in both decimal and hexadecimal formats, satisfying specific constraints.